PlagueVonKarma/rby-sprites-project/yellow/README.md

 - Sprite packs containing the prototype Yellow sprites, a few of which you can find here; https://www.smogon.com/forums/threads/plagues-spritework-funhouse.3667571/post-8579433
 - 56x56 propotioned back sprites
 - SGB palette sprites, which are noticeably more washed out.
+- Glitch Pokemon, possibly adjusted for PS, palette, and transparency.